Aaaaaalice2206/CommLab/little-red/README.md

 - Find My visualizes proximity with the location of grandma's house and its distance from Little Red's standing point to be found.
 - Instagram Feed transforms danger into a public, social experience and invites the user to discover the wolf, which lays the foundation for the presence of the wolf and Little Red's being eaten by it.
 - Notes shifts inward, not only staying true to the original story by disclosing what Little Red brings to grandma's house but also revealing anxiety and psychological instability with Little Red discovering the presence of the wolf and trying to ask for help.
-- Final Page with the phone out of battery on the ground concludes with technological failure and disappearance, and leaves a lesson to be leanrned from the story.
+- Final Page with the phone out of battery on the ground concludes with technological failure and disappearance, and leaves a lesson to be learned from the story.

-Interaction is intuitive, relying on gestures such as scrolling, typing and tapping.
-These interactions mirror everyday phone use, which makes the reader complicit in the narrative and reinforces the sense of immersion.
+Interaction is intuitive, relying on gestures such as scrolling, typing and tapping, which mirror everyday phone use and make the user complicit in the narrative and reinforces q sense of immersion.

 ---